dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 * Example for GPS navigation (fly into a certain GPS coordinate)
 * Example for waypoint navigation (fly through a series of GPS coordinates)
 * Example of using MAVLink protocol and QGroundStation (TODO)
-* Example of using Websocket together with Google/Baidu Map for navigation purpose (TODO)
+* Example of using Websocket together with Google/Baidu Map for navigation purpose

 Developers can play with this example via the ROS interaction interface.